 The post-COVID retail landscape is nowhere near defined, but your business doesn’t have the luxury of staying stagnant.
 Here are the three essential elements for successfully rebuilding your retail strategy and business plan.

 Implement employee return-to-work & retention plans (and start remote hiring)

-It feels like a relatively unstable time to be a non-essential employee — at the height of the pandemic, nearly 15% of the U.S. population was out of work and retail job losses saw some of the worst of that fallout — more than 114,000 retail workers lost their jobs in the first four months of 2020, and now that retailers are hiring, workers are reluctant to return to work.
+It feels like a relatively unstable time to be a non-essential employee — at the height of the pandemic, nearly 15% of the U.S. population was out of work and retail job losses saw some of the worst of that fallout – more than 114,000 retail workers lost their jobs in the first four months of 2020, and now that retailers are hiring, workers are reluctant to return to work.

 Workers feel disregarded and in order to entice them to come back to a still-fluctuating industry, return-to-work protocol and a strong employee retention plan need to be put in motion.
 These initiatives not only attract stronger candidates, they also decrease turnover, increase revenue, and improve company culture.

 Re-earn employee trust by increasing general and COVID-specific support, like:

 - Actionable worker’s comp information and resources

 - Proactive and published plans for future furloughed or laid-off workers